emberjs/guides/source/routing/defining-your-routes.md

 <h1>{{title}}</h1>
 ```

-(If you don't explicitly define an `App.IndexController`, Ember.js will
+(If you don't explicitly define an `controller:index`, Ember.js will
 automatically generate one for you.)

 Ember.js automatically figures out the names of the routes and controllers based on